Slow quench dynamics in classical systems: kinetic Ising model and zero-range process: One-dimensional Ising model with Glauber dynamics

-Assuming that critical coarsening drives the dynamics for $t > {t_*}$ \cite{Biroli:2010}, $G_k(t)$ may be approximated by ${\hat {\cal G}}_k(t)$.
-The above equation then shows that the density of defects at the end of quench has the same $\tau$-scaling as obtained by assuming that the dynamics remain frozen; this, however, is a consequence of the fact that the exponent $z={\hat z}=2$ in this model.
-As expected, the ratio of the density of defects, $(1-G_1(\tau))/(1-{\hat {\cal G}}_1(\tau)) \to 1$ as $\alpha$ or $\beta \to \infty$ but, in general, differs from one.
-Importantly, (\ref{rapid2}) shows that close to the critical point, the correlation function ${\hat {\cal G}}_k(t)$ depends linearly on $Z$.
-Below we therefore study the scaling behavior of the approach to the critical point to test how well the instantaneous quench model describes the dynamics when ${t_*} < t < \tau$.
+Now, assuming that the critical coarsening drives the dynamics for $t > {t_*}$ \cite{Biroli:2010}, $G_k(t)$ may be approximated by ${\hat {G}}_k(t)$.
+The above equation then shows that the density of defects at the end of the quench has the same $\tau$-scaling as one would obtain by assuming that the dynamics remain frozen; however, this conclusion is a consequence of the fact that the exponent $z={\hat z}=2$ in this model.
+But, using the above results, we also find that the ratio of the density of defects, $(1-G_1(\tau))/(1-{\hat {G}}_1(\tau))$, in general, differs from one.
+Importantly, (\ref{rapid2}) shows that at low temperatures, the correlation function ${\hat {G}}_k(t)$ depends {\it linearly} on $Z$ for any cooling protocol.
+Therefore, below we study the scaling behavior of $G_1(t)$ close to zero temperature in order to test how well the instantaneous quench model describes the dynamics when ${t_*} < t < \tau$.